American Liberty Financial Network

 A Qualified Longevity Annuity is an annuity into which you pay a lump sum of money.
 At a future date specified on your contract, you begin receiving guaranteed monthly income for as long as you live.
 A longevity annuity appeals to many people because the stock market and interest rate risk transfer to the insurance company.
 The insurance company tells you exactly how much income you will get when you purchase the annuity in the future.
 This future income amount is guaranteed!

-With a QLAC, you get tax-advantaged income security that starts in your old age, for an attractive price.
+With a QLAC, you get tax-advantaged income security that starts in your old age for an attractive price.
 By owning a QLAC, you may be able to increase the amount withdrawn from your savings in the early retirement phase by as much as 30% because the annuity will give you predictable, guaranteed income later.
 Many retirees purchase QLACs because of their tax advantages.
 However, they have other benefits, too.
-They are one of the easier to understand, straightforward, and transparent financial products.
-QLACs require only one upfront payment, and they don't have annual fees.
+They are easier to understand, straightforward, and transparent financial products.
+QLACs require only one upfront payment and don't have annual fees.

 How can a QLAC help reduce taxes?